How long does it take to drive the Overseas Highway?

 Crossing turquoise waters, journeying above coral reefs and cutting through stunning tropical islands, the Overseas Highway offers one of the most scenic driving experiences on the planet.

-The final section of US Highway 1, it zips between the idyllic islands of the Florida Keys as it links the city of Miami to the most southerly point in the state, Key West.
-Along the way, there are a wealth of mini-paradises to stop off at, great eats and beaches to relax on.
+The final section of US Highway 1, the Overseas Highway zips between the idyllic islands of the Florida Keys as it links the city of Miami to the most southerly point in the state, Key West.
+Along the way, there are a wealth of mini paradises to stop off at, great eats and beaches to relax on.

 If that wasn't enough, drivers also get the satisfaction of cruising over the Seven Mile Bridge (guess how long it is...), which has been featured in films including James Bond's Licence to Kill, True Lies and 2 Fast 2 Furious.
 A road trip that's both badass and beautiful?
 Sign us up.